brianhigh/asphalt_emissions_2018_project/README.md

 ## Colophon

 This project was created with MS Copilot app in "Think deeper" mode (GPT-5) in a single try from the prompt saved by Copilot in [prompt.md](prompt.md).
-The only manual edit was to add this Colophon to this README.md file.
+The only manual edits made to this project were for this README file: (1) remove some extra text and (2) add this Colophon.
 Copilot took three minutes to create this project on 2025-12-11.